Top Three Financial Challenges Trucking Companies Face This Summer – and How to Manage Them

 - Manage IFTA reporting

-    The transportation market is anticipated to balance out with improved rates and higher demand by the end of the year, marking the beginning of a recovery cycle.
-Until then, trucking companies must focus on financial survival to make it to the next upcycle.
+Until conditions improve, trucking companies must focus on financial survival to make it to the next upcycle.

-    Manage finances carefully, be efficient, and work hard but safely to stay profitable and survive what is expected to be a transitional year from oversupply to a balanced market.
+Manage finances carefully, be efficient, and work hard but safely to stay profitable and survive a rocky season of the freight market

 For more information about how freight factoring supports your trucking company through changeable conditions, from economic uncertainty to business growth opportunities, visit eCapital.com

 Since 2006, eCapital has been on a mission to change the way small to medium sized businesses access the funding they need to reach their goals.
 We know that to survive and thrive, businesses need financial flexibility to quickly respond to challenges and take advantage of opportunities, all in real time.
 Companies today need innovation guided by experience to unlock the potential of their assets to give better, faster access to the capital they require.